 This is the introduction course in the technology and engineering department at Edgar High School.
 Students interested in engineering, woods manufacturing and graphics careers and courses should take this introduction level course.
 This course will develop basic problem solving skills using a design, development and production process.
-Students will create projects within the engineering field which will be used in the fields of woods manufacturing and graphics communications.
+Students will create projects within the engineering field which will be used in the fields of woods, manufacturing and graphics communications.
 If you are interested in a career as an engineer, a trade's worker (plumber/electrician/construction, etc), a graphic designer or any other hands-on career, this is the course for YOU!!!
-Portfolio items for this class include the Engineering Exploration Paper, Mouse Trap Car, Design Process Project, Screen Printing Project and AutoDesk Inventor Drawings.
+Portfolio items include personal logo, Sketchup drawings, Rube Goldberg project and the design process project.